oTTeuMsTudio/teach-me-rust-deepseek/README.md

 # Studying AI Engineering (Agentic Workflow Machine)
-## Building an end-to-end personal branding workflow machine
+## Building UI Layer for Knowledge Work (end-to-end personal branding workflow machine)
-### Agent with minimal requiremnts would be:
+### Agent with minimal requiremnts (CRUD Application) would be:
 - run on 4o or Sonnet 3.5,
 - Ability to crawl LinkedIn and X to identify post and voices for certain keywords each day,
 - Aggregate and analyze top posts,